 Drafting and Design 11 is designed to further develop your drafting and design skills.
-Using AutoCAD you will learn further develop your knowledge of this industry standard program.
-You will receive a FREE copy of AutoCAD for home use.
+Using AutoCAD, you will learn further develop your knowledge of this industry-standard program.
+You will have FREE access to the Autodesk suite for home use.